Griboedow/GoogleKnowledgeGraph/Readme.md

-Google Knowledge Graph extension adds short descriptions for specified terms.
+Google Knowledge Graph MediaWiki extension adds tooltips with short description about specified terms.
+The description received automatically from Google Knowledge Graph.

 # Warning
-The extension is provided only for education purpose.
+**The extension is provided only for education purposes.**
 Using it in production is not recommended: Google provides only 100 000 requests for free.

 # Installation and configuration